Researcher/Guest Steaff Member

 Floris Keehnen is a PhD candidate at the Faculty of Archaeology.

 Values and valuables in the early colonial Caribbean.
 The role of material culture in encounters between Amerindians, Europeans and Africans, 1492-1800.

-Main research interests include: pre-Columbian and historical archaeology of the Caribbean, colonial encounters, cross-cultural interactions, trade, exchange, social valuables, cosmovision, value systems, material culture theory, ethnohistory.
+Main research interests include: the pre-Columbian and historical archaeology of the Caribbean, colonial encounters, cross-cultural interactions, trade, exchange, social valuables, cosmovision, value systems, material culture theory, and ethnohistory.

 No relevant ancillary activities